-8am - 8:40am Arrive at school and register in Houses 1:10 - 1:20pm All students register in their respective Houses 4pm Avison Year 7-8 Students sign out in House and must be collected by 4pm 5pm Year 9 Students sign out in House and must be collected by 5pm unless they are attending a staff supervised activity and have arranged to stay later.
+8am - 8.40am Arrive at school and register in Houses 12.40 - 1.20pm All students register in lunch at the allocated time 4pm Avison Year 7-8 Students sign out in House and must be collected by 4pm 5pm Year 9 Students sign out in House and must be collected by 5pm unless they are attending a staff supervised activity and have arranged to stay later.
 6pm All Year 10-13 students sign out in House and leave by 6pm unless they are attending a staff supervised activity and have arranged to stay later.
-Requests for supper need to be made by morning registration latest, of the day in question.
+Requests for supper need to be made 48 hours in advance.
 You may only stay if you are attending a staff supervised activity.